 pip is an acronyn and stands for “Pip Installs Packages”.
 That is, we use pip to install Python packages.
 For example,

 pip install pandas will install the Python package Pandas and it’s dependencies.

 Installing Packages in Python

-There are several methods that enables us to install Python packages.
-As previously mentioned, here we will learn how to install Python packages using pip, conda paccondakage manager, and Anaconda Navigator.
+There are several methods that enable us to install Python packages.
+As previously mentioned, in this post we will learn how to install Python packages using pip, conda package manager, and Anaconda Navigator.
 Note, if using conda package manager or Anaconda Navigator we need to have the Python distribution Anaconda installed.

 How to install a Python Package using pip.

 First, we are going to learn how to install Pandas using pip.
 It’s quite easy!
 If we are using Windows we start up the Command Prompt.
 Note, this is done by pressing the Windows icon in the left lower corner (or on your keyboard) and typing “Command Prompt”.

 When we have the command prompt started we type the following code and press enter:

 If we want to install multiple Python packages at the same time, we just add them after the first: